Top Business Intelligence Features To Boost Your Business Performance

 c) Cross queries

 Moving on with our list of business intelligence capabilities comes the ability to generate cross queries between different data sources.
-We already introduced this concept a little bit in the connectors section of this post, the cross queries feature enables you to create charts and graphs using information from different data sets using an intuitive drag and drop interface.
-The true value of the cross queries feature lies in the fact that you can have all your available data in one place, enabling you to make fully informed decisions without missing any important information.
-The only requirement is that all data sources that you want to merge need to be located in the tool's warehouse.
-Additionally, you can generate your own cross queries by using SQL codes for a more advanced approach.
+You might remember this concept from the connectors section of the post, the cross queries feature enables you to drag and drop different data sets and create powerful charts and graphs out of them.
+The true value of this feature lies in the fact that you can have all your available data in one place, enabling you to make fully informed decisions by looking at the complete picture.
+You can also generate your own cross queries by using SQL codes for a more advanced approach.
+The only requirement for this feature is that all data sources that you want to merge need to be located in the tool's warehouse.

 d) Trend analysis

-Trend analysis is another important feature of business intelligence and, as its name suggests, it enables you to instantly identify trends in your data so you will always be one step ahead of your strategies.
-There are a variety of trendlines that you can add to the data points in your charts to visualize various trends types.
+Analyzing trends is another important feature of business intelligence and, as its name suggests, it enables you to instantly identify trends in your data so you can generate more accurate strategies.
+There are a variety of trendlines that you can add to the data points in your charts.
 Some of them include:

 - Exponential: This trendline is a curved line that is mostly used to show when data values rise or fall at increasingly higher rates.